 Early Life

-Dermot Desmond was born on August 14, 1950, in Macroom, County Cork, Ireland.
-He moved to Dublin with his family in 1956 and was educated at Scoil Mhuire in Marino and Good Counsel College in New Ross.
-Desmond began his career in 1968 at Citibank in Dublin.
-He later worked for the Investment Bank of Ireland and Price Waterhouse Coopers in Kabul, Afghanistan.
+Dermot Desmond was born in Macroom, County Cork, Ireland, in 1950.
+His family later moved to Dublin.
+He attended Scoil Mhuire in Marino and Good Counsel College in New Ross.
+After finishing school in 1968, he began his career at Citibank in Dublin.

 Rise to Success